A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Introduction

 A loud event is identified from the scaleogram in figure~\ref{fig:LES_m0_burstVsQuiet}(a) and the corresponding perturbation velocity and pressure fields for the $m=1$ azimuthal Fourier component are shown in figure~\ref{fig:LES_m0_burstVsQuiet}(b).
 The acoustic burst manifests itself as a high-amplitude wave in the pressure field that is emitted at a low angle (relative to the jet axis) from the jet.
 Shortly after, the pressure field at the probe location appears quiet in figure~\ref{fig:LES_m0_burstVsQuiet}(c).
 It is well established that large-scale coherent structures, or wavepackets, are the dominant source of low aft-angle jet noise and that these structures can be modeled as spatial linear stability modes~\citep{jordan2013wave} or resolvent modes~\citep{SchmidtEtAl_2018_JFM}.
-Their footprint can be seen in the pressure field in the developing jet region with $x \lesssim 10$ in figure~\ref{fig:LES_m0_burstVsQuiet}(b,c).
-Jet noise models based on such linear theories, however, tend to significantly under-predict jet acoustics.
-The main reason for their failure is the intermittency of the shear-layer instability wavepackets and therefore their radiated sound, which has been observed experimentally~\citep{juve1980intermittency, kearney2013intermittent}, quantified and modeled \citep{cavalieri2011jittering}, but is not fully understood as of now.
+Their footprint can be seen in the pressure field in the developing jet region with $x \lesssim 10$ in figure~\ref{fig:LES_m0_burstVsQuiet}(b,c). {A salient feature of wavepackets that is not represented by these modal solutions is their intermittent behavior, or jitter.
+Intimately linked to the jitter of the shear-layer instabilities, however, is the intermittency of the sound they radiate.
+The stochastic nature of jet noise has been measured}~\citep{juve1980intermittency, kearney2013intermittent}, quantified and modeled~\citep{cavalieri2011jittering}, but is not fully understood as of now.

-In \S~\ref{sec:problem}, we first formulate a conditional space-time proper orthogonal decomposition (POD) problem, that allows for the inference of intermittent or rare events as space-time modes that optimally capture the conditional variance of an ensemble of realizations of the event.
+In \S~\ref{sec:problem}, we first formulate the conditional space-time POD problem that allows for the inference of intermittent or rare events as space-time modes that optimally capture the conditional variance of an ensemble of realizations of the event.
 As an example, we then apply the general framework to acoustic bursts in turbulent jets in \S~\ref{sec:jet}, before summarizing our findings in \S~\ref{sec:results}.